hakluke/how-to-exit-vim/README.md

 3. Realize it asks for arguments, you don't know what that means
 4. Look it up on Debian wiki
 5. Look it up on another wiki
-6. Accidentally kill a fundemntal Linux process by accident
+6. Accidentally kill a fundamental Linux process by accident
 7. Boot back to your system and enjoy your Vim-less experience
 8. Try again next week, repeat process